 We believe that there are lessons to be learned from our natural surroundings and we pay attention.
-Our intuitive relationship with the seasons, especially, informs the types of foods that we crave, the flavors that we choose, and the types of gatherings that we host.
+The seasons, especially, inform the types of foods that we crave, the flavors that we choose, and the gatherings that we host.

 When it’s frozen white outside, and daytime is short, the moon naturally shifts to the front of our consciousness.
 Just in time!

 Brighten your February by observing the new year with these activities, based roughly on the traditional celebrations and ceremonies marking this holiday.

-- Tie up loose ends by resolving conflicts and putting things in order.
+• Tie up loose ends by resolving conflicts and putting things in order.

-- Clean your home: sweep your floors and rid your house of evil spirits who may be hiding behind heavy or rarely moved pieces of furniture.
+• Clean your home: sweep your floors and rid your house of evil spirits who may be hiding behind heavy or rarely moved pieces of furniture.

-- Brighten your home with fresh flowers.
+• Brighten your home with fresh flowers.

-- Visit with friends and family.
+• Visit with friends and family.